b-pardi/Network-Visualizers/README.md

 Simple neural network with 3 layers (1 input, 1 hidden, 1 output) to solve the XOR gate problem.
 The XOR problem is a fundamental in machine learning, introducing the concept non linearly separable classification

+**Notes about the visualization**

+Different number of hidden neurons correlate to different plots:
+- More than 3 hidden neurons:
+    - Network Architecture
+    - Loss
+    - Decision Boundaries
+    - Gradient Norms
+- 3 Hidden Neurons: `-hn 3`
+    - The above plots, as well as a 3D feature space of the Neuron activated values
+- 2 Hidden Neurons: `-hn 2`
+    - The above plots
+    - feature space is now 2D
+    - Gradient Norms is now a 3D visual of loss surface and weight trajectory

 **A Brief Overview of Neural Networks Before We Begin** A neural network is a computational model inspired by the human brain's structure.
 It consists of layers of interconnected neurons (also called nodes), where each neuron processes input data and passes the result to the next layer.
 The network learns by adjusting the weights and biases associated with these connections to minimize the difference between its predictions and the actual outputs.